Digital LP playback, editing and archival; high-resolution digital music server (Channel D Pure Music is included for FREE with Pure Vinyl)

 The Absolute Sound Magazine - 2013 Product of the Year Award Winner

 NEW!
-Pure Vinyl Version 4 was first demonstrated at Rocky Mountain Audio Fest, October 11-13, 2013 - More than two dozen new features and user interface and performance improvements - free upgrade if you purchase Pure Vinyl 3 - Slated for release 4th quarter 2013 - more details to follow soon...
+Pure Vinyl Version 4 - first demonstrated at Rocky Mountain Audio Fest, October 11-13, 2013 - NOW AVAILABLE.
+Pure Vinyl 4 includes more than 60 new features and user interface and performance improvements including a PREVIEW of the forthcoming Pure Music 2!

 Linking analog LP playback with the precision of high-resolution digital music reproduction

 - LP Playback / Recording / Editing / Archival

 - Precision Optimized 64-Bit RIAA Vinyl Correction Curve (IIR design, with phase response identical to analog RIAA correction)

 - Directly links audiophile caliber analog vinyl playback and the advantages of high-resolution (192 kHz / 24 bit) digital audio reproduction and recording / archival